degregat/degregat.github.io/projects.md

 I am currently working on making an [optimal auction learner](https://github.com/degregat/deep-opt-auctions) approximately truthful, while removing the requirement to know the valuation distributions of the agents a priori.

-## Distributing the Central Model for Differential Privacy
+## Distributing the Central Model for Differential Privacy (towards a practical Somewhat Trustworthy Curator)

 When differential privacy in the local model is used as a data privacy technique in a distributed computation, participants guard their own privacy when executing a DP mechanism correctly, thus they have a strong motivation to do so.